Can't tell your MDF from MFC? Don't know what the WRAS do? Don't worry, help is at hand.

 Our traditional style Winchester shower handset is manufactured from lightweight ABS and finished in chrome

 CE marked to BS EN 14428

 The CE mark on products indicates that the product complies with the necessary requirements of a European directive which in this case is the Construction Products Directive.
-This allows the product to be sold in any member state within the European Union.
+This allows the product to be sold in any member state within the European Union and the UK.

 To be allowed to apply the CE mark, the factory in which they are produced MUST have adequate Factory Production Controls to ensure a consistent product is always manufactured.

 All shower enclosures must contain toughened safety glass, designed to shatter into small fragments if it suffers a hard impact, so as not to leave any jagged shards upon which serious injury could occur.
 Also as part of testing, it must be proved that the enclosure doesn't leak or corrode, and is stable and durable (amongst many other tests).

 If you see "CE marked to BS EN 14428", you can be assured that an enclosure has been tested and certified so it is safe for use.

 You'll be happy to know, at Victoria Plum, ALL of our shower enclosures have been CE marked to BS EN 14428, comply with the necessary European standard, and all factories have been audited to ensure they have good Factory Production Controls.